 Utilities - Wastewater Division

 The Wastewater Division operates one water reclamation facility and the old Caroline Facility, which has been converted into a .5MGD Master lift station.
-The recently expanded, Woodlea Road Water Reclamation Facility is an extended aeration facility with pretreatment screening, aeration, clarification, filtration, chlorination and sludge treatment.
-The facility presently has a capacity of 3.0 million gallons a day with the ability to upgrade to a 3.5mgd facility with some additional process control equipment.
+The recently expanded Woodlea Road Water Reclamation Facility is an extended aeration facility with pretreatment screening, aeration, clarification, filtration, chlorination, and sludge treatment.
+The facility presently has a capacity of 3.0 million gallons a day and can upgrade to a 3.5mgd facility with some additional process control equipment.

-We currently are treating approximately 1.5 million gallons day.
-The treated wastewater is pumped to rapid infiltration basins for disposal, which are rotated on a weekly basis.
-Laboratory testing of all waste (liquid and solid) generated is conducted on site to meet State and Federal Regulations.
-Activities include, weekly, quarterly and yearly sampling of the treated water, groundwater, and treated waste sludge for compliance.
+We currently are treating approximately 1.5 million gallons daily.
+The treated wastewater is pumped to rapid infiltration basins for disposal, which are rotated weekly.
+Laboratory testing of all waste (liquid and solid) generated is conducted on-site to meet State and Federal Regulations.
+Activities include a weekly, quarterly, and yearly sampling of the treated water, groundwater, and treated waste sludge for compliance.

 The division currently maintains and operates 70 lift stations throughout the City.
-Lift stations are regional pumping stations designed to pump wastewater from smaller areas to the wastewater treatment facilities.
-We have a plan in place to electronically monitor all of the lift stations to maintain oversight 24/7 days a week to preserve and protect the public health and environment.
+Lift stations are regional pumping stations designed to pump wastewater from smaller areas to wastewater treatment facilities.
+We electronically monitor all lift stations to maintain oversight 24/7/365 to preserve and protect the public health and environment.
 Modifications are ongoing at the facility to help maintain existing energy rates or chemical costs.
-We presently have 2 full time certified operators that hold double “A” licensure from the state of Florida and 1 part time class “C” to assist on weekend coverage.
+We presently have two full-time certified operators that hold double “A” licensure from the state of Florida and one part-time class “C” to assist with weekend coverage.
 The

-City is presently working on a plan to rehabilitate and increase the capacity of the wastewater collection system in the CRA District.
-This area has antiquated infrastructure over 50 years old with undersized piping inadequate for today's needs.
+The city is presently working on a plan to rehabilitate and increase the capacity of the wastewater collection system in the CRA District.
+This area has antiquated infrastructure over 50 years old, with undersized piping inadequate for today's needs.
 Infrastructure this old is a continuous and expensive maintenance issue.
 The City recently received a $15.5M loan with a $1.5M grant to complete this work from the USDA.

 The City of Tavares Wastewater Utilities Laboratory is certified by the Florida Department of Health under NELAC (National Environmental Laboratory Accreditation Certification).
-Fields of accreditation include basic environmental and microbiological analysis for non-potable water and microbiological analysis for potable water.
-The Laboratory currently analyzes wastewater samples for FDEP plant compliance weekly, residuals for EPA and FDEP monitoring well compliance samples quarterly.
-Samples are also accepted for the purpose of troubleshooting plant and field operations with an average throughput of 4,200 analyses performed annually.
-Laboratory staff are CPO Certified and oversee chemical balancing of the City’s Splash Park, to assure compliance with the Department of Health regulations.
+Fields of accreditation include fundamental environmental and microbiological analysis for non-potable water and microbiological analysis for potable water.
+The Laboratory currently analyzes wastewater samples for FDEP plant compliance weekly and residuals for EPA and FDEP monitoring well compliance samples quarterly.
+Samples are also accepted for troubleshooting plant and field operations, with an average throughput of 4,200 analyses performed annually.
+Laboratory staff are CPO Certified and oversee chemical balancing of the City’s Splash Park to assure compliance with the Department of Health regulations.